 Your Name: Date:

-Date of Alleged Incident(s):
+Email Address: -

+-

-Name of Person(s) you have a complaint aga ainst:
+Name of Person(s) you have a complaint again inst: -

-List any witnesses that were present:
+List any witnesses that were present: -

-Where did the incident(s) occur?:
+Where did the incident(s) occur?

-factual detail as possible (i.e. specific statement re the basis of your complaint by providing as much ents; what, if any, physical contact was involved; any he situation, etc.) (Attach additional pages, if needed):
+possible (i.e., specific statements and conduct; statements etc.) (Attach additional pages, if ne ,

-necessary in pursuing its investigation.
-I here complaint is true and correct and complete to close the information I have provided as it finds by certify that the information I have provided in this the best of my knowledge and belief.
-I further this regard could result in disciplinary action up to and
+I hereby authorize BSS to disclose the infor investigation.
+I hereby certify that the infor and complete to the best of my knowledge a emation I have provided as it finds necessary in purmation I have provided in this complaint is true and belief.
+I further understand that providing falsisciplinary action up to and including termination ursuing its and correct lse

+Date:

-Signature of Complainant Name: Date:
+Signature of Complainant

+Print Name
-To be completed by the Charter School:

-Received by: Date:

-Follow up Meeting with Complainant held on:
+To be completed by BSS: Received by: Date: Follow up Meeting with Complainant held on: 4881-1452-0525, v.
+1